facelessuser/Rummage/docs/src/markdown/usage.md

 ![Search Chains](/images/chains.png)

 To use search chains you must put Rummage in "search chain" mode by selecting the check box named `Use search chains` in the main window.
-When "search chain" mode is enabled, all controls that don't apply to search chains will be disabled, and the search box will be replaced with a drop down for selecting created chains.
+When "search chain" mode is enabled, all controls that don't apply to search chains will be disabled, and the search box will be replaced with a drop down for selecting existing chains you've already created.
 When a search is performed, Rummage will iterate over each file with all the saved searches in the chain.

 ![Chain Select](/images/chain_mode.png)